Help for Handwriting Problems

 What is a handwriting problem?

 A handwriting problem exists when a learner writes illegibly or extremely slowly.
-Everyone occasionally produces some illegible letters, but some learners do so frequently enough that understanding what they have written is difficult; at this point, the difficulty would be considered a problem.
-Also, most children write quite slowly when they are first learning to print or write in cursive; slow handwriting should be considered a problem, however, when a learner’s writing speed interfere with his or her other work.
+Everyone occasionally produces illegible letters, but some learners do so frequently enough that understanding what they have written is difficult.
+At this point, the difficulty would be considered a problem.
+Also, most children write quite slowly when they first learn to print or write in cursive.
+However, slow handwriting should be considered a problem when learners’ writing speed interferes with their other work.

-Severe problems with handwriting are also known as dysgraphia, a term coined from the Greek words dys meaning ill or difficult and graphein meaning to write.
-Synonyms for dysgraphia include motor agraphia, developmental motor agraphia, special writing disability, specific handwriting disability, specific learning disability in handwriting.
+Severe problems with handwriting are known as dysgraphia, a term coined from the Greek words dys, meaning ill or difficult, and graphein, meaning to write.
+Synonyms for dysgraphia include motor agraphia, developmental motor agraphia, special writing disability, specific handwriting disability, and specific learning disability in handwriting.

 Dysgraphia symptoms include: